rmcd-mscb/rmcd-mscb/README.md

 # Hi there 👋

 ## BIO
 Hi!
 I'm an earth scientist that works on applications of geomorphology and hydrology.
 I've enjoyed working on topics including: aeolian and fluvial sediment-transport, upland river hydraulics, eco-hydraulics, lagrangian particle-tracking applications of riverine larval drift and general dispersion, watershed modeling, and open-source gis workflows and web-services.
-I'm aslo a software developer with experience in C, C++, FORTRAN, and Python.
+I'm also a software developer with experience in C, C++, FORTRAN, and Python.

 ## Education
 * MS, Earth Science, University of California, Santa Cruz 1993